 If you believe your internet connection consistently under performs, there are steps you can take to help get it “up to speed.”
-Here are seven options for getting the most from your connection.
+Here are seven options for getting optimal performance from your home internet connection.

 First, Run a Speed Test

 After running the test, compare the download result to the speed you’re paying for.
 If you’re on a wireless internet plan, keep in mind that these plans are based on “maximum burst” speeds.
 This technology enables a wireless connection to attain maximum speeds during brief “bursts,” when conditions are optimal.
 If you have a wireless connection then, it won’t be unusual for speed test results to be less than the megabit per second (Mbps) speed your plan is rated for.
 Even if your connection isn’t wireless, various factors (e.g., how much overall traffic there is on the network at any given time, etc.) will impact the results of a speed test.
-Still, if your connection generally disappoints or frustrates, or if your speed-test download number is consistently below your plan’s Mbps rating on a non-wireless plan, the following seven tips may help improve your internet experience.
+Still, if your connection generally disappoints or frustrates, or if your speed-test download number is consistently below your plan’s Mbps rating on a non-wireless plan, the following seven tips may help with getting optimal performance from your home internet.

 1. Hardware Limitations